pagkly/Zed/Investopedia3/Low Exercise Price Option (LEPO).md

 ## Using LEPOs

-Since LEPOs are essentially a [deep in the money call option](https://www.investopedia.com/terms/d/deepinthemoney.asp), they have a very high [delta](https://www.investopedia.com/terms/d/delta.asp) value and trade similarly to the underlying stock.
+Since LEPOs are essentially a [[deep in the money call option]](https://www.investopedia.com/terms/d/deepinthemoney.asp), they have a very high [[delta]](https://www.investopedia.com/terms/d/delta.asp) value and trade similarly to the underlying stock.
 Because these options are of the European style, meaning they are only able to be exercised at expiration, their near-zero strike price almost guarantees that the holder will take delivery of shares at that time.
 The advantage over owning the stock outright is the participation in the performance of the underlying without any financial or legal issues caused by the direct holding of the stock.

 Deep in the money options have very high premiums, or initial costs.
 However, the investor holds LEPOs on margin, resulting in a lower upfront cost.
 Again, the benefits must be weighed against the disadvantages of having no claim on dividends or the ability to vote the shares.